WHO: Monkeypox won’t turn into pandemic, but many unknowns

 “You may have these lesions for two to four weeks (and) they may not be visible to others, but you may still be infectious,” she said.

+Scientists haven’t yet determined whether the monkeypox outbreak in rich countries can be traced to Africa, but the disease continues to sicken people on the continent.
+On Monday, Nigerian authorities confirmed its first monkeypox death this year, in addition to six more cases.
+WHO says there are typically thousands of cases reported from Nigeria and Congo every year.

 Most monkeypox patients experience only fever, body aches, chills and fatigue.
 People with more serious illness may develop a rash and lesions on the face and hands that can spread to other parts of the body.
-No deaths have been reported in the current outbreak.
+No deaths have been reported in the current outbreak beyond Africa.

 WHO’s Lewis also said that while previous cases of monkeypox in central and western Africa have been relatively contained, it was not clear if people could spread monkeypox without symptoms or if the disease might be airborne, like measles or COVID-19.